There’s double trouble after a man meets his doppelganger…

-These plotlines seen and enjoyed in films such as The Prince and the Pauper (1962), The Parent Trap (1961), Dave (1993) and the TV Mini Series Deceptions (1985).
-These telling reunited identical twin sisters, a man being a stand-in for his critically ill US President and finding love with your identical twin sister’s husband (with a catchy Pointer Sisters title track) and other shenanigans respectively.
+These plotlines were seen and enjoyed in films such as The Prince and the Pauper (1962), The Parent Trap (1961), Dave (1993) and the TV Mini Series Deceptions (1985).
+These telling of a prince and his lookalike, reunited identical twin sisters, a man being a stand-in for his critically ill US President and finding love with your identical twin sister’s husband (with a catchy Pointer Sisters title track) and other shenanigans respectively.

 But what if, after meeting your lookalike, you woke up to find they’d stolen your clothes and your wallet.
 You only discover this after you were mistaken for them by someone who knows your double.

 This is the premise of one of the most enthralling and thrilling movies I’ve seen, in the 2006 adaptation of the Daphne Du Maurier tale, The Scapegoat (2012).
 This film has Matthew Rhys in a double role, supported by a sterling cast of British lovelies.